CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 Vertical scaling and horizontal scaling are the two basic ways an application can scale.
 Vertical scaling (scaling-up) enhances a resource's capacity, for example, by using a larger virtual machine (VM) size.
 Horizontal scaling (scaling out) refers to the addition of new instances of a resource, such as virtual machines or database replicas.

-1. In the Azure portal, search for virtual machine scale sets and select **Virtual machine scale sets** from the suggestions.
+1. In the Azure portal, search for **virtual machine scale sets** and select it from the suggestions.

    ![](./media/pe-01.png)